Shantanu2003-alt/Medical-Research-Agent-Capstone-Project/README.md

 # To maintain a clear and consistent development workflow :

-# Plan-wise code upload approach where I uploaded Plan-wise code files:
+# I uploaded Plan-wise code files :

-So I followed a plan-wise, incremental approach, uploading a new notebook after each stage of development.
+So I followed a plan-wise incremental approach and uploaded a new notebook after each stage of development.

-To make sure about regular commits, I first uploaded the initial code parts, then added new sections to the previous code parts and then merged them into the next plans.
+To make sure about the regular commits, I first uploaded the initial code parts, then added new sections to the previous code parts and then merged them into the next plans.

-This helped me to show consistent progress, as each plan contained all previous work plus the newly implemented features too.
+This helped me to show consistent progress as each plan contained all previous work plus the newly implemented features too.

 Finally, Plan 6 became the complete and ready-to-run project and it shows the full evolution of my work from start to finish.

+So, the Plan 6 code file is the full and final Medical Research Agent code file.

 # Features of this Project

-1. Prompting Framework- Uses multiple structured prompts for consistent medical reasoning.
+1. Prompting Framework- There are multiple structured prompts for consistent medical reasoning.

-2. Structured Output with Pydantic- Ensures clean, validated, schema-based medical information extraction.
+2. Structured Output with Pydantic- There is clean and validated schema-based medical information extraction.

-3. Semantic Search Integration- Fetches context using Tavily and Wikipedia queries.
+3. Semantic Search Integration- Fetches the context using Tavily and Wikipedia queries.

-4. Retrieval-Augmented Generation (RAG)- Uses retrieved medical evidence to answer accurately.
+4. Retrieval-Augmented Generation (RAG)- We can answer accurately using retrieved medical evidence.

 5. Tool Calling System- Invokes search tools and LLMs programmatically within workflow.

 6. LangGraph Workflow Architecture- Implements multi-node graphs with conditional routing logic.

-7. Medical Analyst Generation- Creates specialized analyst personas for deeper medical insights.
+7. Medical Analyst Generation- Specialized analyst personas are created for deeper medical insights.

 8. Automated Interview Engine- Generates multi-turn question-answer interviews dynamically.